algolia-samples/saved-search-alerts-with-firebase/README.md

 }
 ```

-If you don't have any data yet, your can use [the one provided in this repository](sample/real_estate_classified.json).
+If you don't have any data yet, your can use [the provided data set from this repository](sample/real_estate_classified.json).

-To upload your data, you can use the [Algolia dashboard](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/how-to/importing-from-the-dashboard/) or use on of Algolia's [API clients](https://www.algolia.com/developers/#integrations).
+To upload your data, you can use the [Algolia dashboard](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/how-to/importing-from-the-dashboard/) or use one of Algolia's [API clients](https://www.algolia.com/developers/#integrations).

 After creating the index and uploading the data, set the environment variable `REACT_APP_ALGOLIA_INDEX_NAME` in the `.env` file: